-Insights into the potential reach of social media posts can help you to further analyze the audience impact of the posts you're tracking.
+Insights into the potential reach of social media posts can help you to further analyze the audience impact of the posts you are tracking.

-This metric is also defined at the time we track the document and add it into your search results, as a result, this value is static on each post.
+This metric is also defined at the time we track the document and add it to your search results, as a result, this value is static on each post.

 The Reach value is sourced from the number of likes on the Facebook Page.

 The Reach value is sourced from the author of the post's number of followers.

 You may see Tweets which don't have reach values when first creating a search, this is because reach values are assigned to subscription-based tweets only.
 A Twitter subscription is created each time you save or update a Social search that includes Twitter as a source.
 From that moment on we pull in all tweets that match that query.
 When running an ad hoc search or first creating a new search, the sample tweets displayed in the results don't have a subscription yet.